maxyou/LotusPlayerLite/_posts/2025-09-10-introduction.markdown

 #### 1. Timer and Gradual Volume Reduction

-Sometimes I enjoy listening to music as I fall asleep because music helps me relax.
-I've found that the volume should gradually decrease over time, as loud music can be irritating and uncomfortable when I'm about to fall asleep.
-I couldn't find any music player in the market that can gradually reduce volume, so I developed one myself.
-This app allows the volume to decrease in sync with the remaining timer duration until it completely stops.
+Sometimes I like to listen to music before falling asleep because it relaxes me.
+I've discovered that it's best to gradually lower the volume over time; high volume near the end of sleep makes me irritable and uncomfortable.
+I've further learned that a gradual decrease in volume can help us calm down and fall asleep.
+However, I couldn't find a music app that could gradually reduce the volume, so I developed one myself.
+This app allows the volume to decrease in sync with the remaining time on the timer until it stops completely.

 #### 2. Music File Directory Tree